JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

-# Let's apply our knowledge.
+# Let's apply our knowledge
 Now that we have covered the topics and ways to improve our own learning expereince.
 Lets apply this to learning docker!